 Sexually transmitted infections (STI)

 Most STIs can be treated if they are detected early enough.
-Know what to look out for and how to prevent them.
+Find out about using PrEP to prevent HIV infection.

 Most STIs can be treated and cured if detected early enough.
 However, if left undetected and untreated, STIs can affect your health and future fertility.

-PrEP stands for “pre-exposure prophylaxis” and is a medication that can be taken by HIV-negative people to prevent HIV infection.
-It is fully funded for people who are at higher risk of acquiring HIV, but those who are at lower risk can opt to pay for their prescriptions.
+PrEP stands for 'pre-exposure prophylaxis' and is a medication that can be taken by HIV-negative people to prevent HIV infection.
+It is fully funded for people who are at higher risk of acquiring HIV.
+If you have a lower risk of acquiring HIV, you can still take PrEP but you will need to self-fund or access it through the Burnett Foundation Aotearoa.

-PrEP does not protect against any other STIs so condoms are still a great idea.
+PrEP does not protect against any other STIs.
+We recommend still using condoms to protect yourself.

 Make an appointment with Mauri Ora